-- Under Meets all of the following conditions, select Ticket: hours until next SLA breach > Less than > 2
+- Ticket: hours until next SLA breach | Less than | 2

-- The Ticket: Status is less than Solved condition is to make sure this Automation will save successfully.
-You can also use conditions for Type, Group, Assignee or Requester to satisfy this requirement.
+- The Ticket: Status | Less than | Solved condition makes sure the automation saves successfully.
+You can also use conditions for Type, Group, Assignee, or Requester to satisfy this requirement.

 - The Ticket: Tags condition and action are used to ensure the automation doesn't fire more than once.
 Learn more about these concepts in this article: About automations and how they work.

 - Under Perform these actions, notify an individual user, a group of users, or even an external target or integration.